whosonfirst/go-whosonfirst-browser/README.md

 It would be easy enough to add flags to use an external instance of the [Pelias Placeholder API](https://millsfield.sfomuseum.org/blog/2019/11/04/placeholder/) for basic search functionality so we'll add that to the list of features for a "2.x" release.

+It might also be easy enough to preload a [Bleve](https://github.com/blevesearch/bleve) index, or generate one at runtime depending on the data source and its size, but that is currently out of scope for the project.

 ### This is not a tool for editing Who's On First documents.

 At least not yet.